 Abstract.
 The Lagrangian particle dispersion model FLEX-PART was originally (in its first release in 1998) designed for calculating the long-range and mesoscale dispersion of air pollutants from point sources, such as after an accident in a nuclear power plant.
 In the meantime FLEXPART has evolved into a comprehensive tool for atmospheric transport modeling and analysis.
 Its application fields were extended from air pollution studies to other topics where atmospheric transport plays a role (e.g., exchange between the stratosphere and troposphere, or the global water cycle).
 It has evolved into a true community model that is now being used by at least 35 groups from 14 different countries and is seeing both operational and research applications.
-The last citable manuscript for FLEXPART is: (Stohl et al., 2005)
+The last citable manuscript for FLEXPART is: (Stohl et al., 2005).
+Version 9.3 includes a different handling of the meteorological input data which allows for more flexibility in formats.
+It also includes the possibility to use pre-processed meteorological data and supplementary adds-on to test the code and to preprocess and extract information of the meteorological data.

-1 Updates since FLEXPART version 8.0
+1 Updates since FLEXPART version 9.2